AnchalAgrahari/project-static-webpage-hosting/hostingGuide.md

 | **Firewalls & DDoS**| Protects against attacks                                            |
 | **Page Rules**      | Custom redirects, caching behaviors, and other rules                |
 | **Cloudflare Pages**| Full static site hosting platform                                   |

+###  popularity ;
+1.Free plan for small sites
+2.Easy to set up
+3.Global CDN
+4.Block bad traffic

+### works:
+* we put cloudflare in front of our website
+* all traffic gose thrugh cloudflare
+* it filterw it , spped it up, frowared it to our server

 # OTP Implementation
 One time password used for secure login, sinup, verification and others